Olex2/Olex2Manual/Sucrose/03_refining.md

 # Refinement
+> From electron density to your finished model

 Now that initial atom assignments have been made; the next stage is to refine the structure to see how well your assignments fit the data and improve the model.